AdalricP/tfgrpoMCP/README.md

 3. **Extract** - Kimi LLM extracts the pattern that made the difference
 4. **Store** - Save minimal JSON with pattern + keywords + insight
 5. **Retrieve** - Keyword search finds relevant past experiences

+## MCP Flow (Training-Free GRPO)

+This server follows the paper’s Training-Free GRPO idea: keep the base model frozen and shift behavior by updating an external experience library that becomes a token prior for future calls.

+- **Rollouts → Attempts**: An episode collects multiple attempts (success/failure), analogous to a group of rollouts for a single query.
+- **Semantic Advantage**: Instead of numerical advantages, the summarizer extracts a natural-language “why it worked” pattern by contrasting winners vs losers.
+- **Experience Update**: The library is updated with add/modify/delete decisions, mirroring the paper’s experience refinement step.
+- **Conditioned Policy**: `pull_experiences` retrieves relevant patterns and injects them into the context, shifting outputs without any parameter updates.

+Result: you get GRPO-like optimization effects through context and experience, not fine-tuning.

 ## Token Optimization